-If you are concerned about someone you think might be struggling with OCD please show them this website and encourage them to speak to their GP or to contact us using one of the methods above.
+If you feel concerned about someone who you think may be struggling with OCD, encourage them to look at some resources e.g. this website and others listed below.
+You should also encourage them to speak to their GP, or to contact us using one of the methods above.

 Stories from the OCD clinic

 Since its launch in November 2013 the clinic has helped hundreds of people experiencing symptoms of OCD.
 Below is a story from Penelope, who was recently supported through the OCD clinic: